You raise your voice when you should reinforce your arguement.

-I read a conversation between two facebook friends a while ago... and have felt I had to react to it, even t hough this might be hard to me.
-The one friend spoke out against parenting but stated they weren't sure what road to take, seeing her husband was a believer (in corparal punishment).
+I read a conversation between two facebook friends a while ago... and have felt I had to react to it, even though this might be hard to me.
+The one friend spoke out against punitive parenting but stated they weren't sure what road to take, seeing her husband was a believer (in corporal punishment).
 I have been paralyzed, wanting to answer, but unable too, but here goes.

 I once read that there are two possible reaction children have to having grown up in a dysfunctional,abusive family.
 Either they decide to have the perfect family, and prove to the world they can do it better, or they decide to have no family at all, because all mariages are bound to be hell.